xuyuji9000/aws-playground/Readme.md

 # Workshops

+## Workshop 0: Prerequisite

+Introduce prerequisite to this workshop series.

 ## Workshop 1: Containerization

 In this workshop, we will use Dockerfile to containerize a simple Nodejs project.
 Along the way, we will understand the syntax of Dockerfile, know what is ports and hands on run the application.